duyen-ho/Artist-Site-CMS/readme.md

-# Project 1: Content Management Site for Mia Salsjo - Artist.
+# Project 1: Content Management System for Mia Salsjo - Artist.

-My artist friend Mia needs a new website.
+My friend Mia needs a new website.
 This project is a CMS-in-the-making and was coded in Ruby using the Sinatra framework.